ukkiez/twitch-tts-bot/README.md

-# Twitch TTS Bot (MacOS/Linux)
+# Twitch TTS Bot (currently MacOS/Linux)
-Twitch bot that handles chat text-to-speech, using MacOS's native `Say` library, and the `TmiJS` module.
+Twitch bot that handles chat text-to-speech, using the `Say` library, and the `TmiJS` module.

 ## Installation / setup
 - Clone repo